daniiprietoo/todolist-microservices/README.md

 # Todo List Layered Architecture

-Todo List application.
-It features a PostgreSQL database, an Express backend using Drizzle ORM, and a React + Vite frontend.
+A full-stack Todo List application using a layered architecture.
+The backend is built with Node.js, Express, TypeScript, Drizzle ORM, and PostgreSQL.
+The frontend is a modern React app using Vite, TypeScript, Tailwind CSS, and Shadcn UI.

 ## Project Structure